 Invite the children to gather around the Advent candles.
 Consider turning the lights out for the prayer.
 Turn on one candle.
-Remind the children that the candlelight is a reminder of God's presence and gift of peace to the world.
+Remind the children that the candle light is a reminder of God's presence and gift of peace to the world.
 God shines light in the darkness through the saving grace and peace of Jesus Christ.

-Invite a volunteer to say a prayer or have the children join an echo prayer.
+Invite the children to join an echo prayer.
 Ask for a volunteer to lead the prayer today.

+Holy God. /

-Holy God, / you are good and great. / You came to the world. / full of grace and truth. / We look forward to when you will come again. / Amen. / difficulty pronouncing prophets.
-Assure them that it is fine and to do the best that they can.
+You are good and great. /

+You came to the world, /

+full of grace and truth. /

+We look forward to when you will come again. /

+Amen. /